Skip to main content

 What is the difference between San Diego Humane Society and the County of San Diego Department of Animal Services?

-The two agencies work cooperatively to save the life of every adoptable animal in San Diego County but remain independent.
+San Diego Humane Society and the County of San Diego Department of Animal Services (DAS) work cooperatively to save the life of every adoptable animal in San Diego County, but are independent organizations.

 San Diego Humane Society provides animal services for the cities of Carlsbad, Del Mar, El Cajon, Encinitas, Escondido, La Mesa, Oceanside, Poway, San Diego, San Marcos, Santee, Solana Beach and Vista.
 The County of San Diego Department of Animal Services provides animal services to the unincorporated areas of San Diego County.